Skip to main content

 • appropriate technical support is provided to the colleagues on how to use any equipment provided

-• the equipment asset register is kept up to date with information on which colleagues have agile or hybrid working equipment so that records can be updated and the use of assets can be monitored
+• the equipment asset register is kept up-to-date with information on which colleagues have agile or hybrid working equipment so that records can be updated and the use of assets can be monitored

 • development of technical solutions and the use of equipment which supports agile or hybrid working